-The political commitment is manifested in some actions, such as REDD+ national strategy development, which will be the umbrella for the REDD+ national policy implementation in Indonesia, the development of REDD+ institutions, defining MRV and REL for Indonesia, establishment of REDD+ Funding mechanism and initiating demonstration activities in sub national level.
-All aforementioned initiatives have been in readiness phase, leading to REDD+ policy implementation and demonstration activities and REDD+ activities fully measured and verified phases.
+The political commitment is manifested in several actions, such as REDD+ national strategy development, which will serve as an umbrella for the REDD+ national policy implementation in Indonesia, the development of REDD+ institutions, defining MRV and REL for Indonesia, establishment of a REDD+ Funding mechanism and initiating demonstration activities at the sub-national level.
+All aforementioned initiatives have been in the readiness phase, preparing for REDD+ policy implementation and demonstration activities (Phase 2), followed by REDD+ activities being fully measured and verified (Phase 3).

-Hence, knowledge related to REDD+ is growing vastly right now.
-A number of Demonstration Activities (DA) and Voluntary Activities (VA) on REDD+ across Indonesia has existed and new initiatives are ongoing.
-It produces and generates “knowledge related to REDD+”.
-Communication products (websites, brochures, leaflets, magazines) on REDD+ developed by using REDD+ knowledge and distributed to key stakeholders and seminar/workshop/FGD conducted.
-New regulations, guidelines, research results, lessons learned, reports as well as institutions produced and disseminated to key stakeholders.
+Hence, knowledge related to REDD+ is growing quickly right now.
+A number of Demonstration Activities (DA) and Voluntary Activities (VA) on REDD+ across Indonesia exist and new initiatives are ongoing.
+These initiatives produce and generate “knowledge related to REDD+”.
+Communication products (websites, brochures, leaflets, magazines) on REDD+ are developed by using REDD+ knowledge and distributed to key stakeholders; and seminars/workshops/FGDs are conducted.
+New regulations, guidelines, research results, lessons learned, reports are produced and disseminated to key stakeholders.

-Although knowledge related to REDD+ is growing vastly, it generates several issues such as no integrated REDD+ knowledge management framework and tools; knowledge still belongs to persons, projects or institutions itself; It is scattered and not yet fully integrated and pooled in one place, and sharing knowledge has grown but it is still limited to their network.
-Meanwhile in Cancun Agreement, paragraph 72: “developing country Parties, when developing and implementing their national strategies or action plans, to address, inter alia, the drivers of deforestation and forest degradation, land tenure issues, forest governance issues, gender considerations and the safeguards identified in paragraph 2 of appendix I to this decision, ensuring the full and effective participation of relevant stakeholders, inter alia indigenous peoples and local” Hence, It requires REDD+ knowledge management in order to speed up preparation and implementation phase related to REDD+ activities in Indonesia as well as inputs for decision making process related to REDD+ particularly for Indonesia.
+Although knowledge related to REDD+ is growing vastly, it faces several barriers such as a lack of an integrated REDD+ knowledge management framework and appropriate tools.
+Knowledge still belongs to persons, projects or institutions alone; It is scattered and not yet fully integrated and pooled in one place, and sharing knowledge has grown but it is still limited to individual networks.
+Meanwhile, under the Cancun Agreement, paragraph 72 requests developing country Parties that: “when developing and implementing their national strategies or action plans, to address, inter alia, the drivers of deforestation and forest degradation, land tenure issues, forest governance issues, gender considerations and the safeguards identified in paragraph 2 of appendix I to this decision, ensuring the full and effective participation of relevant stakeholders, inter alia indigenous peoples and local communities.”
+Hence, it requires REDD+ knowledge management in order to speed up preparation and implementation phase related to REDD+ activities in Indonesia as well as inputs for decision making process related to REDD+ particularly for Indonesia.

 What does Draft National Strategy on REDD+ say on REDD+ National knowledge?
-National REDD+ Agency will be established and one of their objectives is to coordinate all REDD+ activities as national governing and coordinating body.
-One of the REDD+ Agency’s mandates is to manage effective communication and key stakeholder involvement effectively both in Indonesia and outside Indonesia with building communication system and implementing the program effectively.
-This communication program planned will be under knowledge management unit of REDD+ institution.
+A National REDD+ Agency will be established and one of their objectives will be to coordinate all REDD+ activities as the national governing and coordinating body.
+Included in the REDD+ Agency’s mandate is effective communication and ensuring effective stakeholder involvement both within and outside Indonesia, and building a communication system and implementing it effectively.
+This communication program is planned to be under the knowledge management unit of the REDD+ institution.

-We are not from zero but it is still not enough.
-For instance, UN-REDD Programme Indonesia: facilitating workshop lessons learned on REDD+ activities in Indonesia with UKP4 and workshop review status pilot REDD+ in Indonesia with Ministry of Forestry.
-UN-REDD also applied knowledge management process in developing National REDD+ Strategy, Policy Recommendation on FPIC and the establishment of Central Sulawesi Task Force.
+Thus, some knowledge management is in place, but it is still not enough.
+For instance, the UN-REDD Programme/Indonesia has facilitated a workshop on lessons learned on REDD+ activities in Indonesia with UKP4; and a workshop to review the status of pilot REDD+ projects in Indonesia with the Ministry of Forestry.
+UN-REDD has also applied knowledge management processes in developing the National REDD+ Strategy, the Policy Recommendation on FPIC and the establishment of the Central Sulawesi Task Force.

 The primary objectives of consultant recruitment

-Developing REDD+ National Knowledge Management framework e.g. need identification from REDD+ key actors, capturing, brokering, producing knowledge products, distribution and what tools needed to meet the framework particularly utilizing UN-REDD programme Indonesia lessons learned and experiences.
+Developing a REDD+ National Knowledge Management framework e.g. needs identification from REDD+ key actors, capturing, brokering, producing knowledge products, and identification of tools needed to implement the framework, particularly utilizing UN-REDD programme Indonesia lessons learned and experiences.

-A long with PMU UN-REDD Programme Indonesia, facilitating multi stakeholder forum to identify knowledge needs related to REDD+, how to capture, broker, produce and distribute and what tools needed and how they work and gather inputs when report drafted.
+A long with PMU UN-REDD Programme Indonesia, facilitating a multi stakeholder forum to identify knowledge needs related to REDD+, how to capture, broker, produce and distribute knowledge, and the tools needed.

 The expected results

-A REDD+ National Knowledge Management framework and tools produced which contains knowledge needs related to REDD+, how to capture, broker, produce and distribute and what tools needed and how they work.
+A REDD+ National Knowledge Management framework and tools to identify knowledge needs related to REDD+, including the means to capture, broker, produce and distribute knowledge.